jglanz/AMD_OC_Ryzen/README.md

 - There is a file named config-Only-For-Storage.plist.
 This file stores data that can be copy and pasted to the main __config.plist__ file.
 For example, inside is an entry "PlatformInfo-MacPro7,1".
 With both files open, you can high- light and copy this section from the storage file to your __config.plist__ file, pasting immediately below your current
         PlatformInfo section.
-You can then remove the original PlatformInfo, replacing it with PlatformInfo-MacPro7,1.
-Then rename PlatformInfo-MacPro7,1 as PlatformInfo.
+You can then remove the original PlatformInfo, replacing it with _PlatformInfo-MacPro7,1_.
+Then rename _PlatformInfo-MacPro7,1_ as _PlatformInfo_.
 Next, provide new SNs and UUID values for this section.
-(Alternately, you can enter SNs and UUIDs into the storage portion and keep sets of SN-entered PlatformInfo sections ready for either iMacPro1,1 or MacPro7,1, switching as needed with little effort.
+(Alternately, you can enter SNs and UUIDs into the storage portion and keep sets of SN-entered PlatformInfo sections ready for either _iMacPro1,1_ or _MacPro7,1_, switching as needed with little effort.
 (See A8 above for more details.)
         Other items stored in this file are DevicePropertiesfor swapped or PCIe BT modules.
 These are all present for convenience; they are not required.
 - Remember, the EFI folder, containing the Boot and OC folders, goes onto the EFI partition of your boot drive.